 LSP-Ping [IETF RFC 4379] is an OAM mechanism for MPLS LSPs.
 [IETF RFC 6426] describes extensions to LSP-Ping to include MPLS-TP LSPs.
 It describes how LSP-Ping can be used for on-demand Connectivity Verification (CV) and Route Tracing functions for MPLS-TP LSPs required in [IETF RFC 5860] and specified in [IETF RFC 6371].

 In certain MPLS-TP deployment scenarios, IP address scheme may not be available or it may be preferred to use some form of non-IP encapsulation for on-demand CV and route tracing.
-In such scenarios, on-demand CV and/or route tracing functions are operated without IP addresses, using the ACH specified in [IETF RFC 6426].
+In such scenarios, on-demand CV and/or route tracing functions are operated without IP addresses, using the ACH as specified in Sections 1.3 and 3.3 of [IETF RFC 6426].

-Procedures for on-demand CV are defined in [IETF RFC 6426].
+Procedures for on-demand CV are defined in Sections 1.2, 1.3, and 3 of [IETF RFC 6426].
+Procedures for on-demand route tracing are defined in Sections 1.2, 1.3, and 4 of [IETF RFC 6426]

 7.2.1.2.2 Diagnostic test